-- A. Credit will be issued, including a certificate, only after all work has been successfully completed and all fees for this particular course have been paid in full. - B. We hope this study has been helpful in your journey to eternity!
+- A. Credit will be issued, including a certificate, only after all work has been successfully completed, tapes have been returned (if rented), and all fees for this particular course have been paid in full. - B. We hope this study has been helpful in your journey to eternity!